Optimizing distortion riskmetrics with distributional uncertainty: Related optimization problems

-\end{proposition} The preference robust optimization problem without distributional uncertainty (i.e., problem \eqref{eq:pro1} with only the minimum and the second supremum) is generally difficult to solve when the distortion function $h$ is not concave.
-However, when the distribution of the random variable is not completely known, we can transfer the original non-convex problem to its convex counterpart using \eqref{eq:pre_equiv}, provided that the set of plausible distributions is closed under concentration.
+\item If $\mathcal{G}$ is a set of increasing functions in $\H$, $f:A \times \R^n\to\R$ is concave in the second component, and $\widetilde{\mathcal M}$ is closed under conditional expectation, then \eqref{eq:pre_equiv} holds. \end{enumerate} \end{proposition} The preference robust optimization problem without distributional uncertainty (i.e., problem \eqref{eq:pro1} with only the minimum and the second supremum) is generally difficult to solve when the distortion function $h$ is not concave.
+However, when the distribution of the random variable is not completely known, we can transfer the original non-convex problem to its convex counterpart using \eqref{eq:pre_equiv}, provided that the set of plausible distributions is well structured.